geospace-code/h5fortran-mpi/README.md

 Many computer systems default to the serial HDF5 API, which lacks the HDF5 parallel MPI layer.
 The scripts/CMakeLists.txt can build the HDF5-MPI stack if needed.
-The system must have a working MPI library installed already (e.g. OpenMPI, MPICH, Intel MPI, MS-MPI).
+To use HDF5-MPI features, the computer must have a working MPI library installed already (e.g. OpenMPI, MPICH, Intel MPI, MS-MPI).

 Some OS have an installable parallel HDF5 package: